BireswarLaha/regenInVR/README_0.4.txt

 5. Notes for Bireswar:
 a.
 Pin Vizard to taskbar, and make it the default editor for python files
 b.
 Run steamVR and pin it to taskbar
 c.
+Right click on steamVR, goto Settings > Developer > Untick "Enable VR Dashboard"
+d.
 Download github and use it to download the regenVR branch
-d.
+e.
 Download whitenoise movie from Stanford box: box -> sharing for study
-e.
+f.
 Put the noise video and the readme file on the desktop
-f.
+g.
 Word-wrap notepad for displaying the readme
-g.
+h.
 Shutdown at the end of the day
 *write a script for starting up all things they need at every startup